 So just what foods are best at helping to boost brainpower and reduce your risk of memory problems down the road?
 We list the top 10 below.

 1. Orange Juice

-Results showed that after drinking the juice — but not the sugary beverage — the participants perform better on tests of mental speed and attention.
+Furthermore, results showed that after drinking the juice — but not the sugary beverage — the participants performed better on tests of mental speed and attention.
 Better yet, they still felt alert even six hours later.
 Study author Daniel Lamport said, “Cognition and alertness were significantly improved up to six hours after a 240ml serving of orange juice.”

 2. Beetroot Juice

 If you’d like a younger-looking brain, try drinking more beetroot juice.
 Studies have found that it can help improve exercise endurance, increase blood flow to the brain and help lower blood pressure.

 Furthermore, in one study, researchers recruited men and women who didn’t regularly exercise and who had high blood pressure for their study.
 Then, they had half of them drank beetroot juice one hour before a 50-minute walk while the other half drank a placebo juice.

 Additionally, results showed that the beetroot juice increased blood flow to the brain, to the extent that the brains of the older adults performed more efficiently, mimicking the operations of younger brains.